idptools/dodo/README.md

 **mode** - optional.
 Default: 'predicted'.
 The ``predicted`` option predicts the end-to-end distance of your disordered regions from sequence and then makes the IDRs fit within that distance.
 Additional options are ``super_compact``, ``compact``, ``normal``, ``expanded``, ``super_expanded``, ``max_expansion``.
 These are pretty self explanatory.

+**num_models** - optional.
+Default: 1. ``num_models`` lets you choose the number of models of IDRs to make for your protein.
+The folded domains are left in the same location for all models wherease the IDRs vary.

 **linear_placement** - optional.
 Default: False.
 Whether to place the folded domains linearly for visualization.

 **include_FD_atoms** - optional.
 Default: True.
 Whether to include all atoms for the FDs.
 Only CA for IDRs for now.